fernandesleite/fernandesleite/README.md

 # Hello there, I'm Bruno! 👋🏾

-I'm Bruno Fernandes, a tech enthusiast passionate about technologies and problem solving.
+I'm Bruno Fernandes, a Android Developer passionate about technologies and problem solving.
 Love to learn and contribute.

-Currently studying and applying ***Android Development*** and ***Kotlin*** on the projects I've been working on.
+Currently applying ***Android Development*** and ***Kotlin/Java*** on the projects I've been working on.

 ### Reach me out